 Dust jacket design by David Kyle.
 “FIRST EDITION” stated on copyright page.
 Designer: David Kyle.
 Printer: Colonial Press Inc.

 1) CURREY (A) Dark blue cloth with red lettering on spine.
 Galaxy on front cover.
 Words on spine horizontal.
 Boards are 21 cm high.
 Sheets measure 20.3 x 13.5 cm and are 1.9 cm across the top.
+Spaceships colored blue on front cover.
+Rear flaps feature Journey to Infinity and Typewriter in the Sky and Fear.
 Back cover: 3 titles plus forthcoming Fantasy Calendar for 1952.
 Gnome Press address given as 80 East 11th Street, N. Y. 3

 2) CURREY (B) Dark blue boards with red lettering on spine.
 Front cover blank.
 Words on spine vertical.
 Boards are 20.8 cm high.
 Sheets measure 20.3×12.5 cm and are 1.4 cm across the top.
+Spaceships in black and white on front cover.
+Rear flaps feature Foundation and Empire and Second Foundation.
 Back cover: 32 titles.
 Gnome Press address given as 80 East 11th Street, New York 3